Correlation Between Balanced Allocation and Calvert Moderate

 Pair Corralation between Balanced Allocation and Calvert Moderate

-Assuming the 90 days horizon Balanced Allocation Fund is expected to generate 0.72 times more return on investment than Calvert Moderate.
-However, Balanced Allocation Fund is 1.39 times less risky than Calvert Moderate.
-It trades about -0.02 of its potential returns per unit of risk.
-Calvert Moderate Allocation is currently generating about -0.03 per unit of risk.
-If you would invest 1,182 in Balanced Allocation Fund on February 5, 2025 and sell it today you would lose (12.00) from holding Balanced Allocation Fund or give up 1.02% of portfolio value over 90 days.
+Assuming the 90 days horizon Balanced Allocation is expected to generate 1.24 times less return on investment than Calvert Moderate.
+But when comparing it to its historical volatility, Balanced Allocation Fund is 1.25 times less risky than Calvert Moderate.
+It trades about 0.14 of its potential returns per unit of risk.
+Calvert Moderate Allocation is currently generating about 0.14 of returns per unit of risk over similar time horizon.
+If you would invest 2,165 in Calvert Moderate Allocation on September 2, 2025 and sell it today you would earn a total of 89.00 from holding Calvert Moderate Allocation or generate 4.11% return on investment over 90 days.

 Time Period3 Months [change]